dndworld/dndworld.github.io/character-building/cc-rules.md

 - Sidekicks

 +++ Races/Species
-- Any subclasses the source books determine as restricted to certain races, such as the Battlerager barbarian, are available for all races to use.
+Any subclasses the source books determine as restricted to certain races, such as the Battlerager barbarian, are available for all races to use.
 However, feats that are restricted to certain races can still only be used by those races as stated in the source books.

-For the full list of allowed and disallowed official races, please refer to [this doc](https://docs.google.com/spreadsheets/d/17NdHfpGLNMDmOr1dKK4lZJyrYiSAGU9knEPDyamBnVY).
+For the full list of allowed and disallowed official races, please refer to [**this document**](https://docs.google.com/spreadsheets/d/17NdHfpGLNMDmOr1dKK4lZJyrYiSAGU9knEPDyamBnVY).
 For races with multiple versions, please make sure you are using a version that is allowed.

 +++ Classes/Subclasses